chadyred/pyeast/examples/browser_launcher/README.md

 # Browser launcher

-This is a simple browser launcher with east oriented.
+This is a simple browser launcher with East Oriented.
 We indicate your browser like in 'main.py' like:

 * Naviguate().simple_browser(browser, url FQDN);